herrerpm/Linked_List/README.md

   `list.Append(data: 7);`

-- **PrintAll** The print all method iterates all over the list with a while loop.
+- **PrintAll:** The print all method iterates all over the list with a while loop.
 It follows the connections from the head's pointer until it arrives to the sentinel node that is pointing to a nullpointer, and it takes no argument.

   `list.Append(data: 6);`

-- **Node_Address** The Node_Address method iterates over the list until it finds the desired node, it is important to note that the nodes are labeled as if they ranged from 1 to the list size, meaning that the Head node will always be one.
+- **Node_Address:** The Node_Address method iterates over the list until it finds the desired node, it is important to note that the nodes are labeled as if they ranged from 1 to the list size, meaning that the Head node will always be one.
 The method returns a pointer to the node, and not the actual data.

   `list.Node_addres(node_number: 7);`

-- **Modify** The modify method takes in data by the user and changes a desired node's data using the enumeration described above.
+- **Modify:** The modify method takes in data by the user and changes a desired node's data using the enumeration described above.

   `list.Modify(node_number: 3);`

-- **Remove** The remove method uses the number of a node to unlink it from the list.
+- **Remove:** The remove method uses the number of a node to unlink it from the list.
 At the time the memory is not deleted, but it is a feature I will implement.
 The remove method has 3 cases, if the head node is removed it converts the second node into the head.
 If the last node is removed, it takes the node's prior next attribute and points it to a null pointer.
 The last case is if the node is in between, which will lead to the prior node changing it's connection towards the node after.

   `list.Remove(node_number: 5);`